MeloScav/REACT-Pomodoro/README.md

 # React-pomodoro

-Here is a pomodoro made with react.
+Here is a pomodoro made with React.
 It allows you to manage working time and break time.

 ## Use